 - Select a profileThe “Start an Experiment” page is where you will select a profile to instantiate.
-For this tutorial we will use the srsLTE-SIM profile.
-Follow this link or click the “Change Profile” button, enter “srsLTE-SIM” in the search box, select “srsLTE-SIM” from the list on the left and click “Select Profile”.Once you have the correct profile selected, click “Next”
+For this tutorial we will use the srsLTE-SIM profile, which is the default profile on Powder, so you should be able to simply select "Next" to proceed.If it is not the default you may find the srsLTE-SIM profile as follows: Follow this link or click the “Change Profile” button, enter “srsLTE-SIM” in the search box, select “srsLTE-SIM” from the list on the left and click “Select Profile”.Once you have the correct profile selected, click “Next”

 - FinalizeMore complex profiles will have a “Parameterize” step.
 For the profile used in this tutorial we jump directly to the “Finalize” step.Here you can optionally provide a name for your experiment.
 If you don’t, Powder will make a name for you.In the “Finalize” step you need to select a “Cluster”.
 For this profile, select “Emulab” from the dropdown menu.Click “Next” to proceed.

 - ScheduleIn the “Schedule” step, go with the default ”Start immediately” and select “Finish”.
 Powder will start provisioning the resources you requested.